alexander-pick/shannon_modem_loader/README.md

 ===================================================
 ```

+The modem image is build with ARM RVCT as shown above.
+A mapping of the RVCT version to toolchain used [can be found here](https://developer.arm.com/documentation/ka005901/1-0?lang=en&rev=3).
+Build 422 as shown above maps to Keil MDK 5.22, RVCT/Arm Compiler version 5.06u4.
+This version of RCVT can be found on the [ARM website here](https://developer.arm.com/downloads/view/ACOMP5?entitled=true&term=rvct&revision=r5p6-04rel1).
+This loader will detect installed ARM legacy compilers on Linux and ask to set their includes as compiler options for further analysis.

 ## Cortex-R and Cortex-A

 Around the S20 release a few things changed, Shannon basebands were upgraded from Cortex-R to Cortex-A. During this time additional stack checks were introduced as well.
 But stack cookies seem to be static, given the random values used it's unclear if the developers really understood the reason for this mitigation.